Kathleen Martínez: Search for Cleopatra's tomb

 Her initial hypothesis was that, since Cleopatra was considered the representation of Isis, if she had to search for a place to be buried in her last days, she would have chosen a temple dedicated to the goddess.

+Martínez argues that Cleopatra's death was:

+a ritual act of deep religious significance carried out in a very strict, spiritualized ceremony. ...
+Cleopatra negotiated with Octavian to allow her to bury Mark Antony in Egypt.
+She wanted to be buried with him because she wanted to reenact the legend of Isis and Osiris.
+The true meaning of the cult of Osiris is that it grants immortality.
+After their deaths, the gods would allow Cleopatra to live with Antony in another form of existence, so they would have eternal life together.

 From Strabo's descriptions of ancient Egypt, Martínez sketched a map of potential burial sites and identified 21 localities associated with the legend of Isis and Osiris.
 After ruling out some temples, she located one on the outskirts of Alexandria that met all her criteria to be the one that sheltered the tomb: the temple of Taposiris Magna.

 This was at odds with another hypothesis, developed by French explorer Franck Goddio and the European Institute of Underwater Archaeology, seeking the tomb in a palace of Alexandria that had been buried underwater by an earthquake, whose excavations were resumed in 1992.

+Martínez acknowledges that Cleopatra was likely indeed buried in Alexandria by Octavian as suggested by ancient accounts, however she believes that "after the mummification process was complete, the priests at Taposiris Magna buried the bodies of Cleopatra and Mark Antony in a different place without the approval of the Romans" in order to protect the bodies had Romans decided to desecrate them.

 First trip to Egypt

 Martínez made her first trip to Egypt in 2002.
 She managed to contact Zahi Hawass, the archaeologist and director of the Supreme Council of Antiquities, and visit some temples.
 When she arrived at Taposiris Magna, she understood that it was the place she was looking for.
 She returned to her country and prepared a project with the support of the Universidad Católica Santo Domingo to begin excavating.
 Kathleen Martínez herself financed the first expedition and many others.
 Work began in 2004.
 In 2005, she decided to leave her law practice to move to Egypt and dedicate herself to archaeology.

-Martinez returned to the Dominican Republic, met with the Dominican Republic Minister of Foreign Affairs, was appointed as the first Minister of Culture to Egypt, and was issued a diplomatic passport.
+Martínez returned to the Dominican Republic, met with the Dominican Republic Minister of Foreign Affairs, was appointed as the first Minister of Culture to Egypt, and was issued a diplomatic passport.